simbo1905/spring-bigquery-graphql/README.md

 helm install bigquery-graphql ./bigquery-graphql
 ```

-You can uninstalll it with:
+You can uninstall it with:

 ```sh
 helm uninstall bigquery-graphql